craigborg/firstLMCO/README.md

-11.)
+## 11.)
+Protect:
 Protect your master branch from other developers being able to push changes to your 'golden copy':

 Navigate to your 'Commits' tab on your insidelabs-git.mathworks project's website:
 Select 'Branches' sub-tab
-Select Protected view -> Choose your master branch -> Click 'Protect' 12.)
+Select Protected view -> Choose your master branch -> Click 'Protect'

+## 12.)
+Dependency Analysis:
 See how your projects files are related, dependent on one another, or unable to find a referenced file:

 In Simulink Projects, Select the "Dependency Analysis" view Click on "Analyze"
 Select the "Impact" sub-view

-13.)
+## 13.)
+Integrity Checks:
 Run integrity checks for missing files, files not in source control, and files not added to the project:

 In Simulink Projects, Select the "Modified Files" View Click "Check Project" in the Precommit actions sub-window